-- In Warhammer 40,000, the absolutely massive Tyranid fleets that have ravaged several sections of the Imperium are said to only be the scouting fleets of the main force.
+- The absolutely massive Tyranid fleets that have ravaged several sections of the Imperium are said to only be the scouting fleets of the main force.
 The same applies to the Necrons, whose true war machines are still in storage on their hibernating Tomb Worlds.

 - The intro to Left 4 Dead features this exchange:

 - Mass Effect ends with an epic battle against the Reaper known as Sovereign, which is only narrowly defeated by the combined efforts of the Citadel and Terran fleets.
 However, Sovereign is only a vanguard, left behind by the Reapers to secure their return.
 There are more where he came from, and they're coming back one way or another...

 - At the end of Mass Effect 2, a fleet of THOUSANDS of Reapers is headed towards the galaxy, ready to invade.
 Just ONE nearly wiped out the Citadel Fleet in the previous game.

 - And in the trailer for Mass Effect 3, at least eight of them are attacking London.
 Who knows how many others are on the planet?